pamelatech/ACRminprofile/MinACRProfile-0.1.md

  * __Unsolicited Assertion__: an assertion arrives at an RP that is not the result of an authentication request.
 This type of assertion occurs in [SAML2] and is the result of IDP-initiated federation.

  ## Use of Analogous Terms
-Where differing terms are defined in the federated protocols referenced in this profile, the chart below can be used to translate.
-For the purposes of this document, a Relying Party (RP) is a federated party that consumes identity information, and an Identity Provider (IdP) is the federated party that issues the identity information.
-The container that wraps identity data into a verifiable bundle associated to a uniquely identifiable subject is an assertion, and the assertion contains name/value information pairs called claims.
+Where differing terms exist in each protocol, an analogous relation is defined in the terminology section above.
+In any case discussing over-the-wire protocol interactions, protocol-correct terms will be used.
+For the purposes of this document, the terms IDP, RP, assertion, and claim should be considered as universal and their analogous terms understood from the Terminology section.

 ![image](https://github.com/pamelatech/ACRminprofile/assets/2591320/5398d172-5a54-46bf-b79b-3f168c53abb5)